chris-forbes-1/cryptocrazy/Readme.md

 The idea behind this is work out it would be possible to make it as difficult as possible to man in the middle messages being sent.

+> **Make sure to take out all the logging if you plan to make use of this in your projects, it writes things like private keys to the logs**

 ### Future Development
 - Make it into a client server application